 “I thought it would’ve turned out differently.”

-“You mean you could have been a bank manager or something?” the larger man asked as he raised two fingers to signal the bartender for more whisky.
+“You mean you could have been a chartered accountant or something?” the larger man asked as he raised two fingers to signal the bartender for more whisky.
 “The terraced house in Surrey with the fat missus and two kids?”